Codex Monacensis (X 033): History

 Whilst in Ingolstadt, it was examined by philologist and historian Josef Dobrovský, who collated some of its readings for textual critic Johann Jakob Griesbach.
 Biblical scholar Johann M. A. Scholz collated it again, but the collation was considered poor.
-Biblical scholar Constantin von Tischendorf collated its text again in 1844, and again by Tregelles in 1846.
+Biblical scholar Constantin von Tischendorf collated its text again in 1844, and a further collation was done by Tregelles in 1846.
 Priest and biblical scholar Burgon examined the manuscript in 1872, and the manuscript was further examined by Johannes Bruder in 1882.
 Burgon also produced a facsimile of the manuscript, but it was considered to be of such poor quality that Scrivener published a new one in 1883.
 Gregory examined the manuscript twice, first in 1887 then in 1888 where he noted the order of the manuscript leaves.

 It has been invariably dated to the 9th or 10th century CE, with the current dating by the INTF to the 10th century.